 The proposed PSPOs will replace the existing Dog Fouling Designation Orders established under the Dogs (Fouling of Land) Act 1996 with a view to promote responsible dog ownership.
 The introduction of the PSPO will allow the Council to establish a comprehensive and consistent approach when dealing with dog control issues.

 Following incidents of anti-social behaviour in some of the Council owned car parks, the Council will shortly be consulting on the introduction of a PSPO covering anti-social behaviour at all the Chiltern District Council car parks.

-The proposed PSPOs will also replace the existing Designated Public Place Orders (DPPOs) in Chiltern, which provide the Police with powers to stop people drinking and surrender alcohol if they are causing or likely to cause anti-social behaviour (ASB).
-There are no DPPOs in South Bucks.
+PSPOs have also replaced the earlier Designated Public Place Orders (DPPOs) in Chiltern, which provide the Police with powers to stop people drinking and request surrender of their alcohol if they are causing or likely to cause anti-social behaviour (ASB).

-A person found to be in breach of the PSPO will be liable to pay a Fixed Penalty Notice (FPN) of £100 or a maximum penalty of £1,000 on summary conviction.
+A person found to be in breach of the PSPO will be liable to pay a Fixed Penalty Notice (FPN) of £100 or a maximum penalty of £1,000 (£500 for alcohol related PSPO) on summary conviction.

 You can view the locations of existing dog fouling designated areas at dog fouling and locations of the alcohol related PSPOs.